PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 Step #4: Regulate the PTO rollover or payout policies

-You should consider two important aspects in your accrual policy:
+You should consider 2 important aspects in your accrual policy:

 PTO rollover

-Founder of the accounting firm AgileCPA Professional Corporation, Wendy Ha, defined the PTO rollover as “the unused time that the employee can take the next period.”
+Founder of an accounting firm, Wendy Ha, defined the PTO rollover as “the unused time that the employee can take in the next period.”

-Moreover, an accountant at Keirstone Limited, Francis Fabrizi, explained the ins and outs of rollover:
+Moreover, accountant Francis Fabrizi explained the ins and outs of rollover:

 Francis Fabrizi - Accountant at Keirstone Limited